-- ii.
-Further expansion of the Askham Bar and Poppleton Bar Park &Ride facilities to match rising demand. - iii.
-The following highway enhancements to improve public transport services and reliability: - a segregated grade-separated bus (and pedestrian / cycle) route across A1237 to improve connectivity with the areas to the north-west of the city; and - a dedicated public transport / cycle route linking the new settlement (ST15) to a suitable access on York's highway network in the urban centre of York (subject to confirmation of developers access proposals to site ST15 so not shown on the proposals map).
+- iii.
+The following highway enhancements to improve public transport services and reliability - a segregated grade-separated bus (and pedestrian / cycle) route across A1237 to improve connectivity with the areas to the north-west of the city, and - a dedicated public transport / cycle route linking the new settlement (ST15) to a suitable access on York's highway network in the urban centre of York (subject to confirmation of developers access proposals to site ST15 so not shown on the proposals policies map).